Long live the Content - long live the King

-- Vision or why they do it? (other than to make a buck)
+- Vision or why do they do it? (other than to make a buck)

 With more than half the world's population with Internet connectivity the question "where?" seems already redundant.

 Without any of those elements or when they become weak the business model of any organization starts to crack.
-Whether it is lack of human and creativity capital which eventually loses to more superior products and services or inefficiency which derails profits and either leads to bankruptcies.
+Whether it is a lack of human and creativity capital that eventually loses to more superior products and services or inefficiency which derails profits and either leads to bankruptcies.

-Top management in early stage companies after some point (hopefully past product market fit) only starts to focus on 3 out of 4 elements: Team, Process, and Vision.
-And that is understandable, they are more abstract and broader topics, to scale any organization there must a level of delegation, but in many in process of the such delegation company in many times underlooked is the Content part.
+Top management in early-stage companies after some point (hopefully past product market fit) only starts to focus on 3 out of 4 elements: Team, Process, and Vision.
+And that is understandable, they are more abstract and broader topics, to scale any organization there must a level of delegation, but in many in process of such delegation company in many times underlooked in the Content part.

-Quick history relapse with Google shows how the noun lived through Gartner curve over few last centuries from a hype of printing press invention during Renaissance to hitting bottom afterwards and starting to grow again with the invention of radio in early 1900s and then TV.
+Quick history relapse with Google shows how the noun lived through the Gartner curve over the last centuries from the hype of the printing press invention during the Renaissance to hitting the bottom afterward and starting to grow again with the invention of the radio in the early 1900s and then TV.

-With significant technology advances very decades the form of Content is also evolving.
-With the recent buzz in Machine Learning and AI being on every page of tech journal, it is the proprietary underlying dataset that is the Content, and not many organization truly have them, many times it is a derivative of someone else's content.
-Forgetting to focus on the Content and ways to deliver it can cost the company its life: as way the case of Kodak and smartphone industry, Blockbuster and Netflix or the loss of IBM's PC battle which initially dominated.
+With significant technological advances every decade, the form of Content is also evolving.
+With the recent buzz in Machine Learning and AI being on every page of tech journals, it is the proprietary underlying dataset that is the Content, and not many organizations truly have them, many times it is a derivative of someone else's content.
+Forgetting to focus on the Content and ways to deliver it can cost the company its life: as was the case of Kodak and the smartphone industry, Blockbuster and Netflix, or the loss of IBM's PC battle which initially dominated.

-It is the Content that brings value and it could be a varies forms, an educational insights or entertainment in a form of content article as much as SaaS product and a physical Iphone that lets you browser the web.
+It is the Content that brings value and it could be in various forms, educational insights, or entertainment in a form of the content article as much as a SaaS product and a physical iPhone that lets you browse the web.

 How does this relate to Venture Capital?

 Venture Capital fund just like any other organization follows this path.
-Here are few of my thoughts on varies aspects of it:
+Here are a few of my thoughts on various aspects of it: